rahra/onioncat/README.md

   SOCKS5 (version 5 as specified in RFC1928), currently with no authentication mechanism.
 As of today it actually makes no difference but it might be desireable in future.
-  If _direct_ is used, OnionCat does not connect through to SOCKS server but instead it connects directly to the remote peers using the hosts lookup mechanism (see option **-H**).
+  If _direct_ is used, OnionCat does not connect through the SOCKS server but instead it connects directly to the remote peers using the hosts lookup mechanism (see option **-H**).
   This feature is experimental and turns OnionCat into a distributed virtual switch based on regular Internet transport instead of Tor.
-It is useful feature for lab setup.
+It is a useful feature for a lab setup.
 * **-a**
   OnionCat creates a log file at $HOME/.ocat/connect_log.
 All incoming connects are logged to that file. $HOME is determined from the user under which OnionCat runs